danielabar/meblog/src/markdown/roll-your-own-search-service-for-gatsby-part2.md

 ```

 The new `searchHelper` module exposes a `generateInsert` function that takes in a `node` result from the graphql query and uses the fields in `node` to generate an INSERT statement.
 Newlines and some markdown format characters are removed from the content since they're not necessary for being searched.

+As for knowing how to parse a `node` object into fields such as `title`, `description`, this comes from [gatsby-transformer-remark](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-transformer-remark).
+A Gatsby plugin I use on this blog to parse Markdown files.

 ```js
 // lib/search-helper.js